 Want my cynical reasoning?
 Simple:

-Quick disclaimer - I own all of the below coins and obviously stand to profit from the success.
+Quick disclaimer - I own all of the below coins and obviously stand to profit from their success.
 I am extraordinarily biased.

 If you asked me at gunpoint which coin I’d most like to own in 2018, it’s Ethereum, by a long shot.